 The response to the Peat Free Nurseries List has been incredible.
 It’s fantastic to see such interest in sourcing peat-free plants.
-Thousands of people have accessed the list which now includes nearly 70 nurseries across the UK, from Edinburgh to Cornwall, from West Wales to Norfolk.
+Thousands of people have accessed the list which now includes over 80 nurseries across the UK, from Edinburgh to Cornwall, from West Wales to Norfolk.
 Thank you so much to everyone who has sent me information and used the list.

 This is an updated version with more peat-free nurseries and a section on those which are peat-free on-site and working hard to source peat-free plants from other suppliers.
 If you know other nurseries that fit into either of these categories, please do drop me a line.